kba/awesome-ocr/README.md

 * [ocrad-docker](https://github.com/kba/ocrad-docker) - Run the [ocrad](http://www.gnu.org/software/ocrad/) OCR engine in a docker container
 * [kraken-docker](https://github.com/kba/kraken-docker) - Run the [kraken](https://github.com/mittagessen/kraken) OCR engine in a docker container
 * [ocr.space](https://ocr.space/) - Free Online OCR and OCR API by [@a9t9](https://github.com/A9T9) based on Tesseract (code is not open)
+* [ElasticOCR](https://elasticocr.com/) - from the makers of ElasticSearch, now in invitational beta (you can request access or an update when service becomes publicly available)

 ### OCR evaluation